rafaelcoelho/rafaelcoelho/README.md

 ## ✨ Hi there!
-I'm Rafael Coelho ✨
+This is Rafael Coelho ✨

 First of all he is Software Developer and his main mantra is **Talk is cheap.
 Show me the code.
 (Torvalds Linus)**